joshraphael/go-retroachievements/README.md

 })
 ```

-Check out the [examples](examples/) directory for how to call each endpoint, as well as our GoDocs (TBD)
+Check out the [examples](examples/) directory for how to call each endpoint, as well as our [GoDocs](https://pkg.go.dev/github.com/joshraphael/go-retroachievements)

 ## API
 For convenience, the API docs and examples can be found in the tables below